mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 Having implicit moves is super confusing to many programmers, and makes the error messages way more difficult to explain back when something goes wrong.

 ### Rust-like syntax for lifetimes
-Yes, this is in the roadway
-coming soon, this is actually one of the next major features that will land
+Yes, this is in the roadway coming soon, this is actually one of the next major features that will land.

 ## General
 ### Investing in Modular
-On investment, no there isn't, I'm sorry.
+There is currently no way to publicly invest in Modular I'm sorry.

 ### File extension 🔥
 Some of us are crazy, but also "crazy enough" to believe that the world can handle unicode a this point.
 Filename.mojo is really important and will always also work, but for those progressive enough to accept the new things, we offer a delightful alternative that looks great in your IDE and even on the command line with tab completion. 🔥